Cray-HPE/docs-csm/operations/boot_orchestration/Redeploy_the_IPXE_and_TFTP_Services.md

         cray-tftp-modprobe-v2txr
         ```

-    2. Log into the pod using the TFTP pod ID.
+    1. Log into the pod using the TFTP pod ID.

         ```bash
         ncn-m001# kubectl exec -n services -it TFTP_POD_ID /bin/sh
         ```

-    3. Change to the /var/lib/tftpboot directory.
+    1. Change to the `/var/lib/tftpboot` directory.

         ```bash
-        # cd /var/lib/tftpboot
+        pod# cd /var/lib/tftpboot
         ```

-    4. Check the ipxe.efi size on the TFTP servers.
+    1. Check the `ipxe.efi` file size on the TFTP servers.

         If there are any issues, the file will have a size of 0 bytes.

         ```bash
-        # ls -l
+        pod# ls -l
+        ```

+        Example output:

+        ```text
         total 1919
         -rw-r--r--    1 root     root        980768 May 15 16:49 debug.efi
         -rw-r--r--    1 root     root        983776 May 15 16:50 ipxe.efi
         ```